 - promoting and conducting the affairs of the Group with the highest standards of integrity, probity and corporate governance.

-Matt Harper (COO) is accountable for commercial operations across the Group and works with the CEO on delivery of the Company’s strategy.
+Matt Harper (Chief Commercial Officer) is accountable for commercial operations across the Group and works with the CEO on delivery of the Company’s strategy.

-Jonathan Marren (Non-Executive Director) is the Senior Independent Director and chair of the Audit & Risk Committee.
-He is also a member of the Remuneration and Nomination Committees.
+Raj Kohli (Senior Independent Director) is chair of the ESG Committee and is also a member of the Remuneration, Audit & Risk and Nomination Committees.
 His main responsibilities as Senior Independent Director are: